 - Lower power consumption

 From a technical standpoint LTE-M has a number of advantages, and is particularly useful for devices without access to a power supply and thus require a long battery life.
 With long standby times and at least ten years of battery-powered operation, it is well-suited to remote solutions without easy access to power, such as underground meters.

 LTE-M also offers significantly better indoor coverage in locations where it is difficult to connect devices using standard GSM technology, which means devices can still upload data in real time.
 It uses 4G, so when it comes to speed and latency, performance is good, and it also has access to data/voice/SMS communication channels.
 This is of particular importance when it comes to things like emergency equipment such as elevators and remote assistance devices.
 Even more importantly, LTE-M will eventually become an integral part of 5G, which guarantees its longevity, so you won’t need to change your device as technology evolves.

 When it comes to costs, LTE-M offers excellent value.
 Modules are less expensive and with extended stand-alone power, you will see a significant reduction in things like technician call outs, while also limiting the number of devices you need to replace.

-Unlike other technology, such as NB-IoT, LTE-M handles hand-over between cell towers, making it ideal for mobile use cases.
+Unlike other technologies LTE-M handles hand-over between cell towers, making it ideal for mobile use cases.
 For example, if a vehicle crosses different network cells, an LTE-M device behaves just like a mobile phone, never dropping the connection – it doesn’t need to re-establish a new connection.

 Key LTE-M applications: